Plants are living things:

 Plants are divided into two big groups, based on how they reproduce:

-- Plants that have seeds (flowering plants and cone plants).
+- Plants that produce seeds (flowering plants and cone plants).

-- Plants that have spores (ferns, mosses, liverworts and green algae
+- Plants that produce spores (ferns, mosses, liverworts and green algae).

 Seed plants have special structures on them (flowers or cones) where special male and female cells join through a process called fertilisation.
 After fertilisation, a tiny plant called an embryo is formed inside a seed.
 The seed protects the embryo and stores food for it.
 The seed is dispersed away from the parent plant, and when conditions are right, the embryo germinates and grows into a new plant.